-Depreciation expense for the year ended December 31, 2017 and the nine months ended September 30, 2018 was \$0.4 million and \$0.5 million, respectively.
+Depreciation expense for the years ended December 31, 2017 and 2018 was \$0.4 million and \$0.6 million, respectively.
 Construction-in-progress as of December 31, 2017 related to leasehold improvements in connection with the expansion of laboratories in the Company's leased facilities.